AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

     # Equivalent to above,make sure you dont accidentally do both.
     # phase0.addBoundaryValue("Front",range(0,6),np.zeros((6)))

-Additionally, you make access the list of phases already added to an ocp using the :code:`.Phases` field of the object.
+Additionally, you make access the list of phases already added to an :code:`ocp` using the :code:`.Phases` field of the object.
 This can allow you to iterate over all phases to apply similar constraints/objectives to some or all of the phases as shown below.